ChronoLogic12/tippy-tea-subscription/README.md

 ### Home

-The homepage consists of two main sections; the first contains a small description of what tippy is and it's service, it also contains a prominent call to action button which will take the user to the subscriptions page. at the bottom of this section is a chevron button which when clicked scrolls the page to the next section.
+The homepage consists of two main sections; the first contains a small description of what tippy is and its service, it also contains a prominent call to action button which will take the user to the subscriptions page. at the bottom of this section is a chevron button which when clicked, scrolls the page to the next section.

 <p align="center">
     <img src="readme-assets\home-main.PNG" width="1200px"/>